 Depending on the plant species and your space's conditions, cuttings can take about two to three weeks to grow substantial roots.
 New growth is usually a good indicator that your propagation was successful and that healthy roots are growing behind the scenes.
 Be patient and let nature do its thing!

-If you're still unsure of how to make plant babies of your own, text our Plant Doctor Hotline at (646)430-8699, and we'll walk you through it.
+If you're still unsure of how to make plant babies of your own, email our experts at email@example.com, and we'll walk you through it.